CTYAODN

 Neutropenia

-A low level of neutrophils (a type of white blood cells) in the blood leaving the patient more susceptible to infection.
-This could lead to neutropenic sepsis.
+A low level of neutrophils (a type of white blood cells) in the blood can leave the patient more susceptible to infection, especially during treatments such as chemotherapy or immunotherapy.
+This condition might lead to neutropenic sepsis, which can be further managed with adjuvant therapy.

 Neutropenic diet

-A modified diet for people with weakened immune systems (neutropenia) to reduce the risk of infection from foodborne bacteria.
-It involves eating only well-cooked foods and avoiding raw or undercooked items, unpasteurised dairy, and unwashed produce to eliminate harmful microorganisms.
+A modified diet for people undergoing adjuvant therapy, such as chemotherapy or immunotherapy, is crucial for those with weakened immune systems (neutropenia) to reduce the risk of infection from foodborne bacteria.
+This diet involves eating only well-cooked foods and avoiding raw or undercooked items, unpasteurized dairy, and unwashed produce to eliminate harmful microorganisms.

 Neutrophil

-A type of white blood cell that acts as the first line of defense in the body's innate immune system.
+A type of white blood cell that acts as the first line of defense in the body's innate immune system, playing a crucial role in responses to treatments such as adjuvant therapy, chemotherapy, and immunotherapy.

 O